 After obtaining his LL.M., Anthony returned to Western North Carolina in order to accept a staff attorney position with the Burke County Department of Social Services.
 While with the Department, he was responsible for a broad array of legal services.
 Anthony’s primary responsibility was to manage and litigate the Department’s child protective services case load.
 Due to the nature of child protective services, Anthony also trained social workers on identifying physical abuse and how to conduct proper investigations.
 Additionally, he handled child support enforcement actions to ensure non-custodial parents contributed to financial support to their children.
 Anthony also handled incompetency proceedings regarding adults that were not able to properly care for themselves.

 After years of public service, Anthony decide to open his own firm.
 Due to his training and experience, he decided to focus on criminal defense and family law matters.
-While Anthony enjoyed the freedom of working for himself, after less than a year he got the public service bug again and in 2014, he accepted a position with the U.S. Air Force as a Judge Advocate (JAG).
+While Anthony enjoyed the freedom of working for himself, after less than a year he got the public service bug again and in 2014 he accepted a position with the U.S. Air Force as a Judge Advocate (JAG).
 While on active duty, Anthony was assigned to the 7th Bomb Wing at Dyess Air Force Base, Texas.
 In that capacity, he served various roles within the base legal office.
 In 2016, Anthony volunteered to deploy as part of the Joint Task Force – Guantanamo to serve as the Officer in Charge of Legal Assistance and as a Freedom of Information Act Action Officer.
-During his six-month deployment, Anthony earned a Defense Meritorious Service Medal.
-While on active duty, Anthony was able to complete advanced law enforcement training with the Air Force Office of Special Investigations at Glynco, GA.
+During his six-month deployment, Anthony earned a Defense Meritorious Service Medal and the Military Outstanding Volunteer Service Medal.

-Anthony has reopened his firm and remains a zealous advocate for those in need.
-He has become very active with the Gilkey School Community Center and The Food Pantry, both non-profit corporations providing support to the citizens of Rutherford County, NC.
+Since returning to North Carolina, Anthony has reopened his firm and remains a zealous advocate for those in need.
+He has become very active with the Gilkey School Community Center and The Food Pantry, both non-profit corporations providing support to the citizens of Rutherford County.
+He is also an active member with the Lions Club of Rutherfordton.
 If Anthony is not in the courtroom, you will find him volunteering his time providing pro bono legal service, organizing fundraisers and even serving breakfast at the Community Center’s monthly fundraiser.

 We look forward to hearing from you and assisting you in your time of need.